-Although water quality could be an issue, it is very site (mine) specific.
+Water quality can be an issue in ways that are very site (mine) specific.
 Since the mines are contaminated already, perhaps PSH would provide an opportunity to clean them up.

 There are also some projects experimenting with using mines with solid mass to produce energy.